Skip to main content

 • grinding

-• “Limited resources extractors plus factories for color that don't just need color but shapes as well, combined with the amount of color spent per paint, results in extremely tedious grinding.”
+• “Limited resources 'extractors' plus factories for color that don't need only color resource but shapes as well, combined with the amount of color spent per paint, results in extremely tedious grinding.”

 • music

-The music in the game is generally described as calming and relaxing, fitting well with its charming and stress-free atmosphere.
-Some players appreciate the soothing soundtrack, while a few prefer more upbeat tunes when playing strategy games.
-Overall, the music complements the visuals and gameplay, enhancing the immersive experience.
+The music in the game is generally praised for being relaxing, calming, and well-suited to its soothing, stress-free atmosphere.
+Some players appreciate the mellow vibe, while a few would prefer more upbeat tunes for a strategy game.
+Overall, the soundtrack complements the visuals and gameplay, enhancing the immersive and enjoyable experience.

 • “Modulus is a charming yet calm automated factory game with simple controls and calming music.”